Gronis/gloomhaven-helper-rfid/swig/README.md

 # TODO:

-* Using `tl::optional` does not work very well with swig.
-Trying to find out how to fix.
-Right now, all members which are wrapped inside a `tl::optional` might be inaccessible from the python interface.
 * Expose a serilize and deserilize interface.
 * Verify and possibly implement additional support, if necessary, for `v8.2` `8.3` and `8.3.1` of Gloomhaven Helper.